 "to many people like a large paint rag, casually accidental and incomplete."

-Mountains and Sea was exhibited in 1953 and received scant attention until the painters Morris Louis and Kenneth Noland visited Frankenthaler's studio.
+Now one of the most famous Helen Frankenthaler paintings, Mountains and Sea was exhibited in 1953 and received scant attention until the painters Morris Louis and Kenneth Noland visited her studio.
 Both found in Mountains and Sea a new direction for modern art, away from Abstract Expressionism.
 Louis commented that Mountains and Sea was "the bridge between Pollock and what was possible."
 Both Morris Louis and Kenneth Noland explored color field painting themselves.

 Clement Greenberg touted Frankenthaler's stain painting, a new way of painting which became the foundation of color field painting.
 But she contributed far more - Helen Frankenthaler reinstated the supremacy of color, and altered the direction of abstract art.

-And by the way... she pioneered color field painting with Mountains and Sea when she was 23 years old!
+And by the way... she developed color field painting with Mountains and Sea when she was 23 years old!